mbillingr/arff/README.md

 ## Supported Data Types

 The tabular ARFF data is represented in Rust as a sequence of rows.
 Columns may have different data types, but each row must be the same.

 ### Serialization

+#### Data Set Types

 If `Row` is a valid type that can be serialized into a data row, the following  types can be serialized as ARFF data sets:

   - Vectors: `Vec<Row>`
   - Slices: `&[Row]`
   - Arrays: `[Row; N]`
   - Tuples: `(Row, Row, Row, ...)`

 By default the data set is named `unnamed_data`.
 You can give the data set a different name by wrapping it in a newtype struct.
 For example, `MyData(Vec<Row>)` is represented in ARFF as

 ```arff